cielecki/day-composer/library/Docs/Tools.md

 ## System Tools

-### Handover Mode
+### Delegate to Mode
-**Tool:** `handover_mode`
+**Tool:** `mode_delegate`
-- Allows the AI to switch between different modes during conversations
+- Fire-and-forget task delegation to specialized modes
-- Enables transitions between different personalities or specialized contexts
-- Useful for moving from planning to reflection or from general assistance to specific expertise
-- Provides clear handover instructions to the new mode to ensure smooth transitions
-- The new mode receives explicit instructions to take control and continue with the task
+- Creates a new independent conversation in the target mode with a self-contained task
+- Perfect for when you need a different mode to handle something specific without interrupting your current conversation
+- The delegated task must include ALL relevant context since the new conversation is completely separate
+- Target mode immediately starts working on the delegated task
+- Original conversation continues unaffected

 ## Tool Filtering